ccoenraets/salesforce-developer-workshop/Accessing-Data-using-SOQL-and-DML.md

 layout: module
 title: Module 5&#58; Accessing Data using SOQL and DML
 ---
 SOQL is the Salesforce Object Query Language.
-It is the language you use to retrieve data in Salesforce, and it's similar to SQL.
+It is similar to SQL.
+You use SOQL to retrieve data in Salesforce.
 You use the Salesforce Data Manipulation Language (DML) to insert, update and delete data.
 In this module, you use the Developer Console to familiarize yourself with SOQL and DML.
 In the next modules, you'll use SOQL and DML statements in Apex classes and triggers.